QuCo84/sd-bee/readme.md

   <li>no general menus, only contextual ones - all styling and formatting is achieved by selecting from a short list of classes provided by the model the document is based on</li>
   <li>elements include containers, titles, paragraphs, lists, tables, drawings, connectors, user interface controls, style instructions and program code</li>
   <li>views have a type used to determine which elements can be inserted there, helping for example to group style and programs in dedidcated views</li>
-  <li>code and styling can draw from a resource library and access third-party applications via a service gateway</li>
+  <li>program code and styling may draw from an extensible resource library using a variety of style and programming formats</li>
+  <li>progam code accesses third-party applications via an extensible service gateway with in-built throttling (for invoiced services) and secure credentals management</li>
   <li>the clipboard is replaced by a permanent gallery of clips that can be initialised by the model</li>
   <li>documents contain task management information</li>
   <li>documents contain automation data for executing functions without user intervention</li>